-In January 2022, our Celgar and Peace River mills and certain other subsidiaries entered into a new C\$160.0 million revolving credit facility with a syndicate of three North American banks, referred to as the "Canadian Revolving Facility".
+In January 2022, certain of our Canadian subsidiaries entered into a new C\$160.0 million revolving credit facility with a syndicate of three North American banks, referred to as the "Canadian Revolving Facility".

 This facility replaced and discharged a prior C\$60.0 million revolving credit facility for our Celgar mill and a C\$60.0 million revolving credit facility for our Peace River mill.
 The principal terms of the Canadian Revolving Facility include:

-- The total availability under the facility is C\$160.0 million. - The facility matures in January 2027. - The facility is available by way of: (i) Canadian denominated advances, which bear interest at a designated prime rate per annum; (ii) banker's acceptance equivalent loans, which bear interest at the applicable Canadian dollar banker's acceptance plus 1.20% to 1.45% per annum; (iii) dollar denominated base rate advances at the greater of the federal funds rate plus 0.50%, an Adjusted Term SOFR for a one month tenor plus 1.00% and the bank's applicable reference rate for U.S. dollar loans; and (iv) dollar SOFR advances, which bear interest at Adjusted Term SOFR plus 1.20% to 1.45% per annum. - The facility includes a C\$15.0 million sub-limit for letters of credit for all borrowers and are required to pay 1.20% to 1.45% per annum, plus a 0.125% annual fee where there is more than one lender under the facility, on issued letters of credit. - The availability of the facility is subject to a borrowing base limit that is based on the borrowers' combined eligible inventory levels and accounts and certain eligible equipment from time to time.

-- The facility is secured by, among other things, a first priority charge on substantially all of the assets of the borrowers. - The facility includes a springing financial covenant, which is measured when either excess availability under the facility is less than the greater of 10% of the line cap thereunder and C\$14.0 million, in either case, for five consecutive days or less than the greater of 7.5% of the line cap and C\$10.0 million, at any time, and which requires the borrowers to comply, on a combined basis, with a 1.00:1.00 fixed charge coverage ratio. - The facility also contains restrictive covenants which, among other things, restrict the ability of the borrowers to declare and pay dividends, incur indebtedness, incur liens, make investments, including in its existing joint ventures, and make payments on subordinated debt.
+- The total availability under the facility is C\$160.0 million. - The facility matures in January 2027. - The facility is available by way of: (i) Canadian denominated advances, which bear interest at a designated prime rate per annum; (ii) banker's acceptance equivalent loans, which bear interest at the applicable Canadian dollar banker's acceptance plus 1.20% to 1.45% per annum; (iii) dollar denominated base rate advances at the greater of the federal funds rate plus 0.50%, an Adjusted Term SOFR for a one month tenor plus 1.00% and the bank's applicable reference rate for U.S. dollar loans; and (iv) dollar SOFR advances, which bear interest at Adjusted Term SOFR plus 1.20% to 1.45% per annum. - The facility includes a C\$15.0 million sub-limit for letters of credit for all borrowers, at rates of 1.20% to 1.45% per annum, plus a 0.125% annual fee where there is more than one lender under the facility, on issued letters of credit. - The availability of the facility is subject to a borrowing base limit that is based on the borrowers' combined eligible inventory levels and accounts and certain eligible equipment from time to time. - The facility is secured by, among other things, a first priority charge on substantially all of the assets of the borrowers. - The facility includes a springing financial covenant, which is measured when either excess availability under the facility is less than the greater of 10% of the line cap thereunder and C\$14.0 million, in either case, for five consecutive days or less than the greater of 7.5% of the line cap and C\$10.0 million, at any time, and which requires the borrowers to comply, on a combined basis, with a 1.00:1.00 fixed charge coverage ratio. - The facility also contains restrictive covenants which, among other things, restrict the ability of the borrowers to declare and pay dividends, incur indebtedness, incur liens, make investments, including in its existing joint ventures, and make payments on subordinated debt.
 The facility contains customary events of default.

-As of December 31, 2022, approximately C\$43.0 million (\$31.7 million) of this facility was drawn and accruing interest at a rate of 6.034%, approximately C\$1.3 million (\$1.0 million) was supporting letters of credit and approximately C\$115.7 million (\$85.4 million) was available.
+As of December 31, 2023, approximately C\$62.5 million (\$47.3 million) of this facility was drawn and accruing interest at a rate of 6.614% per annum, approximately C\$1.4 million (\$1.0 million) was supporting letters of credit and approximately C\$84.1 million (\$63.6 million) was available.